csumaria/dsp/03-command_line.md

 chmod o-w baken
 chmod 754 baken
 ```
 user/owner permissions (rwx) group permissions (rwx) everyone else (r--)
 rwx = read write execute
 u = user
 g = group
 o = other people
 To change permissions, see example below:
-chmod o-w baken
 For easy manipulation, the code would look like:
-chmod 754 baken
 7,5,4 represent individual permissions for (in this order) user, group, other
 4 - stands for "read"
 2 - stands for "write"
 1 - stands for "execute"
 0 - stands for "no permissions"
 7 = 4 + 2 + 1 = u permissions of r+w+x
 5 = 4+1 = g permissions for r+x

 ```sh
 bash file_name